phillip-kruger/phillip-kruger.github.io/_posts/2020-02-20-microprofile_graphql_introduction.md

 ## The Example

-We will reference an example throughout this post where we have a system that score people based on some actions they do.
+We will reference an example throughout this post where we have a system that score people based on some activities they do.

 - How fit they are, example how often they go to the gym
 - How safe they drive, not exceeding the speed limit etc.
-- How many steps they give a day.
+- How many steps they give a day, etc.
-- and so on.

-So we have a Person object that contain all the detail about the person (name, surname, address, phone, social media etc.) and then we have a score object that contain the score for a certain action.
+We have a Person object that contains all the details about the person (name, surname, address, phone, social media etc.) and we have a score object that contains the score for a certain action.

 ## Query data

 In GraphQL, `Query` is similar to REST's `GET`.
-A Query does not change data, it only receive data.
+A Query does not change data, it only receives data.
-The difference with REST is that you can actually ask what you want.
+The difference is that with GraphQL you can actually ask what you want.

 ### Using JAX-RS

-Let's say you want some information about a person, in JAX-RS we would something like this:
+Let's say you want some information about a person, in JAX-RS we would create something like this:

 ```java
 @Path("/person")